hiddenSymmetries/simsopt/docs/source/overview.rst

 -------------------

-Recent optimized stellarators have been designed using two stages, both of which can be solved using simsopt.
+Recent optimized stellarators have been designed using two stages, both of which can be performed using simsopt.
 In the first stage, the parameter space is the shape of a toroidal boundary flux surface.
 Coils are not considered explicitly in this stage.
 The objective function involves surrogates for confinement and stability